SpartanRedSox.weebly.com

 Butter Mountain and Doan

-We then climbed Doan mountain and paused at the top for the nice views before heading back the way we came.
+We then climbed Doan Mountain and paused at the top for the nice views before heading back the way we came.
 We arrived at Spelga car park having enjoyed a great day in great sunshine.

-David
+David F

 Picture